patrickfung/okta.github.io/_source/_posts/2018-03-21-how-to-be-productive-at-work.md

 ## How has this helped me?

 I believe these tips can help any developer achieve massive productivity.
 However, they're likely to benefit Developer Advocates more, since that's what I do on a daily basis.
 If your company believes advocates should be on the road all the time, maybe you should revisit that policy and add more content to your blog instead.

-Yes, some folks can travel all the time *and* blog, but that's a tough lifestyle to live.
+Yes, some folks can travel all the time *and* blog, but that's a tough lifestyle to maintain long-term.

 I know these tips work for me because I recently had my annual review with my boss.
 His only advice was to "slow down, and stop working so much, especially when traveling."
 Since I'm not traveling as much this year, that's easy to do!